digitalocean/container-blueprints/DOKS-CI-CD/README.md

 You can group similar applications into a [Project](https://argo-cd.readthedocs.io/en/stable/user-guide/projects).
 Projects permit logical grouping of applications and associated roles/permissions, when working with multiple teams.
 When not specified, each new application belongs to the `default` project.
 The `default` project is created automatically, and it doesn't have any restrictions.
 The default project can be modified, but not deleted.

-This tutorial is using the `default` project in all examples.
+**Note:**

+All examples used in this tutorial use the `default` Argo CD project.

-Please visit the official documentation website to read more about Argo CD [core concepts](https://argo-cd.readthedocs.io/en/stable/core_concepts).
+Please visit the official documentation website to read more about [Argo CD core concepts](https://argo-cd.readthedocs.io/en/stable/core_concepts).

-In this blueprint you will learn how to use Argo CD to continuously deploy code changes for your custom applications.
+In this blueprint, you will learn how to use Argo CD to continuously deploy code changes for your custom applications.

 ## Getting to Know Knative